gregoryjscott/Simpler/README.md

                         OneOfTheTables.SomeColumn = @SomeCriteria
                     ";

-                // Use the SomeCriteria property value on this Task to build the @SomeCriteria parameter.
+                // Use the SomeCriteria property value on this Job to build the @SomeCriteria parameter.
                 BuildParameters.CommandWithParameters = command;
                 BuildParameters.ObjectWithValues = this;
                 BuildParameters.Execute();